-If you've been following the past few blogs you'll understand that there is a trajectory
+If you have been following the past few blogs, you will understand that there is a trajectory

 As with the other festivals, take a moment to (re)acquaint yourself with the instructions to ancient Israel (Exodus 12:14-20; or Leviticus 23:4-8; or Numbers 28:16-25).

-Although we won't be exploring all of these points, you will have noted that the festival began with the Passover and lasted for seven days.
+Although we will not be exploring all of these points, you will have noted that the festival began with the Passover and lasted for seven days.
 The festival also involved daily sacrifices (Numbers 28:16-25) that were "an aroma pleasing to the LORD."
-No one in the community of Israel was to eat yeast, in fact it wasn't even to be allowed in their homes.
-If they did eat yeast it was serious – they were to be "cut off from the community of Israel" (Exodus 12:15,19).
+No one in the community of Israel was to eat yeast; in fact, it wasn't even to be allowed in their homes.
+If they did eat yeast, it was serious – they were to be "cut off from the community of Israel" (Exodus 12:15,19).

 First, what is the importance of yeast?
-Simply, it's a fungus that ferments carbohydrates.
-In bread dough it expands and results in the fluffy loaves with which we are familiar.
+Naturally, it's a fungus that ferments carbohydrates.
+In bread dough, it expands and results in the fluffy loaves with which we are familiar.

 In this context, Douglas Stuart writes that "not to be faithful is not to belong to God's people even if living among them ... and therefore not to enjoy their covenant blessings in the long run."